autocrypt/autocrypt/doc/level0.rst

 Autocrypt state for the sending peer is updated with this new information.
 This update process depends on:

-- the effective date of the message, which is the sending time of the message as indicated by its :mailheader:`Date` header, or the time of first receipt if that date is in the future or unavailable.
+- the "effective date" of the message.

 - the ``key`` and ``prefer-encrypt`` attributes of the single valid parsed :mailheader:`Autocrypt` header (see above), if available.